thibmeu/http-message-signatures-directory/draft-meunier-httpbis-http-message-signatures-directory.md

 # Introduction

-{{HTTP-MESSAGE-SIGNATURES}} allow a signer to generate a signature over an HTTP message, and a verifier to verify it.
+{{HTTP-MESSAGE-SIGNATURES}} allow a signer to generate a signature over an HTTP message, and a verifier to validate it.
-It assumes that the verifier knows the signer key material.
-Mechanism to share, and distribute it are at the discretion of implementers.

-This prevents discovery of signer key at request time.

-This document describes a method for signers to advertise their signing keys to verifier.
+The specification assumes verifiers have prior knowledge of signers' key material, requiring out-of-band key distribution mechanisms.
+This creates deployment friction and limits the ability to dynamically verify signatures from previously unknown signers.

+This document defines:
+1. A standardized key directory format based on JWKS for publishing HTTP Message Signatures keys
+2. A well-known URI location for discovering these key directories
+3. A new HTTP header field enabling in-band key directory location discovery

+Together, these mechanisms enable key distribution and discovery for HTTP Message Signatures cryptographic material.

 # Conventions and Definitions